Lagrangian cobordism of positroid links: Abstract

 \section{Abstract}

-Casals--Gorsky--Gorsky--Simental \cite{CGGS} realized all positroid strata of the complex Grassmannian as augmentation varieties of Legendrians called positroid links.
+Positroid strata of the complex Grassmannian can be realized as augmentation varieties of Legendrians called positroid links.
 We prove that the partial order on strata induced by Zariski closure also has a symplectic interpretation, given by exact Lagrangian cobordism.